-The Enchanted Islands are full of fantastic places that you should know if you are already in them, we tell you how to get there and enjoy the Las Bachas Beachis located on the northern coast of the Santa Cruz Island which is the second largest island of the archipelago.
+The Enchanted Islands are full of fantastic places you must explore if you're already there.
+Here’s how to reach and enjoy Las Bachas Beach, located on the northern coast of Santa Cruz Island, the second-largest island in the archipelago.

 As a curious fact, the name "Las Bachas" comes from the incorrect pronunciation of "barges" (barges) by the U.S. military who were stationed in the area during World War II.
 They left debris and remains of barges, which can still be seen in certain areas of the beach.